smartcloudsol/hub-for-wpsuiteio/readme.md

 # Hub for WPSuite.io

-This repository contains the source code and frontend modules for the **Hub for WPSuite.io** WordPress plugin.
+This repository contains the source code and frontend modules for the **Hub for WPSuite.io**.
 The Hub centralises **licence management** and **site connection** across all WPSuite plugins (including Gatey).

 ![Node.js](https://img.shields.io/badge/node-%3E%3D16.x-blue.svg)